open-amdocs/textcrate/README.md

    If no service providers are configured, the default implementation based on Java dynamic proxy is used.

-2. _Work in Progress_: A compiler that generates code for efficient loading of message repositories.
-This compiler may also validate the correct return type, message parameters and formatting rules in build time, as well as check that external message sources (i.e. message bundles) contain all the messages defined by an interface.
+2. _Work in Progress_: A compiler that generates optimized code for efficient loading of message repositories.
+It may also validate the correct return type, message parameters and formatting rules in build time, as well as check that external message sources (i.e. message bundles) contain all the messages defined by an interface.

+   Possible validations:
+   - A default message must be specified.
+   - The format must match the formatter.
+   - Each message must exist in the available external repositories.
+   - The type and number of parameters must be correct.
+   - Enforce message code uniqueness per repository.

 3. _Work in Progress_: Tools (e.g. Maven plugin) for generating user documentation showing message codes and their descriptions.